samtech36/samtech36/README.md

 Hello.
 I'm Samuel Hossain

-Recent Graduate at the New York Institute of Technology
+Graduated at the New York Institute of Technology

 B.S. | Electrical and Computer Engineering